khareesmith/mhai-redesign/docs/current_website.md

 #### Content
 - **Main Heading:** Contact Us
 - **Supporting Text:**
-  > *See firsthand how the Clarion product suite handles even the most complex cases with unmatched precision.*
+  > *See firsthand how the Lyris product suite handles even the most complex cases with unmatched precision.*

   > *Fill out the form below to receive more information, or give us a call at*
   **469 884 6555**